-In early days of photography, the process of taking images was considered an advance of science.
-Early film cameras were rather primitive and relative simple to use (if you knew how to operate them).
+In early days of photography, the process of taking images was considered a significant advancement of science.
+Early film cameras were rather primitive and relatively simple to use (if you knew how to operate them).
 Digital cameras have long since replaced film and the technology in today’s DSLR’s is nothing short of mind-boggling.

-Photography is what you make of it and your camera is a tool to create a photograph.
-And that tool you have in your camera bag is far more powerful than you can image, but only if you learn to use it properly.
-As we start to go through various photography courses, you need to know how to change important settings on your camera.
+Photography is what you make of it and your camera is basically a tool to create a photograph.
+And that tool you have in your camera bag is far more powerful than you can image and capable of creating amazing images, but only if you learn to use it properly.
+As we start to go through various photography courses, you need to understand how a camera works and must learn important settings on your camera.

 For illustration purposes, we’re going to use the Canon EOS Rebel T6i in our examples.